-Damage caused by over-firing or over-heating is not covered (as described in the operation manual).
+Damage caused by over-firing or over-heating is not covered.
 Warping and a red-oxide colouring will demonstrate the over- heating of internal parts; body paint which has turned dusty white is also indicative of such use.

-The following guarantee periods shall apply in respect of the following Arada stoves:
+The following guarantee periods shall apply in respect of the following :

-All Farringdon Eco stoves come with a lifetime guarantee to the main body.
+Solution Inset S4 stoves come with a 10 Year warranty to the main body of the stove.